-Social science majors may not minor in anthropology, political science or sociology.
+Social studies majors may NOT minor in anthropology, political science, or sociology.

 At least half of the credits required for the minor must be completed at Metropolitan State University.
 Students must earn a grade of C- or above in all minor courses.